 All breaches of Orders regarding dogs should be reported to:

-All breaches of Orders regarding the consumption of alcohol or access to parts of the public highway where restrictions are in place should be reported to Humberside Police on 101.
+All breaches of Orders regarding public safety, the consumption of alcohol or access to parts of the public highway where restrictions are in place should be reported to Humberside Police on 101.